Line 6 Branch (Shenzhen Metro)

-Line 6 Branch (六号线支线 (六號線支線, Liùhào Xiàn Zhīxiàn)) of Shenzhen Metro, also known as Branch Line 6, is a metro line in Shenzhen.
+Line 6 Branch (六号线支线 (六號線支線, Liùhào Xiàn Zhīxiàn)) of the Shenzhen Metro, also known as Branch Line 6, is a metro line in Shenzhen.
 Despite being nominally the branch of Line 6, it is actually a separate line, whose color, train type and train numbers are all different from those of the main line of Line 6.

 Sections

 Phase 1

 Phase 1 of Line 6 Branch has a length of 6.13 km with four stations, from SIAT to Guangming.
 Phase 1 from Shenzhen Institute of Advanced Technology to Guangming opened on 28 November 2022.

 Phase 2

 Phase 2 has a length of 4.9 km with three more stations, from Guangming to Guangmingcheng.
-Phase 2 from Guangming to Guangmingcheng is expected to be opened in 2025.
+Phase 2 from Guangming to Guangmingcheng opened on 28 September 2025.

 Northern extension

 A reserved northern extension from SIAT, currently under planning and not submitted to National Development and Reform Commission, will connect Line 6 Branch with Dongguan Rail Transit Line 1.